Rivington Heritage Trust: 1997–2000: Blue Planet Scheme

-Heritage Funding
+2000–2020: Rivington Heritage Trust

+The present owner and successor to the corporation of Liverpool is United Utilities.
+The Blue Planet Scheme being rejected and opposed by locals it was not until 2012 that the owners through the Rivington Heritage Trust commenced saving the former gardens from ruin.
+All Rhododendron was removed from the gardens in 2006 after Ramorum Disease was found at the site.

 The Rivington Heritage Trust had not achieved funding for the original plan known as the Blue Planet Scheme and formed a new plan to proceed gradually whilst lobbying and obtaining public support after its failures in 1998.
 By 2013 they had succeeded in obtaining £60,000 in grant funding from the Heritage Lottery Fund the Big Lottery Fund for new plans for the Rivington Terraced Gardens.

+In 2012, the trust arranged alterations at the replica Liverpool Castle.
+The castle walls were altered by rebuilding to an angular style at the north wall and near the Keep, stonework was also removed from the wall of the replica castle prison tower as it joins the ante-chapel, the work was undertaken in 2012 as part of safety work in an effort to stop visitors climbing.

 By 2016 the trust and Groundwork Cheshire Lancashire and Merseyside were successful in obtaining a grant of £3.4 million from the Heritage Lottery Fund to conserve and repair the Rivington Terraced Gardens and remaining Grade II listed structures.
 The trust is well funded with an income in 2020 of over £1.4 million.
 In order to show separation from United Utilities a lease of 50 years was granted by United Utilities to the Rivington Heritage Trust in the same year.
-Although the trusts corpate seretary remained United Utilities Secretariat Ltd. Clearance work has been undertaken by unpaid volunteers.
+Although the trusts corpate secretary remained United Utilities Secretariat Ltd. Clearance work has been undertaken by unpaid volunteers.
 The trust have used the former gardens for a variety of events in 2018 and 2019, including a two-day music festival and also sell Gin.
-Public events and access to the former gardens and Pike was stopped during the Covid pandemic and the 2018 moorland fires.
+Public events and access to the former gardens and Pike was stopped during the COVID-19 pandemic and the 2018 moorland fires.

-Lever Park

-According to the trusts aims and objectives Lever Park and Rivington Pike are outside the trusts remit, the trust are however referred to as the land owners agents by Lancashire County Council and play a role in the maintenance and management of Lever Park, where in 2012 they arranged alterations at the replica Liverpool Castle.
-The castle walls were altered by rebuilding to an angular style at the north wall and near the Keep, stonework was also removed from the wall of the replica castle prison tower as it joins the ante-chapel, the work was undertaken in 2012 as part of safety work in an effort to stop visitors climbing.
-In 2021 Lever parks information centre became the Terraced Gardens visitor centre, it was formerly a long established asset of the Park.
-Members of Rivington Parish Council, Horwich Council and Chorley hold positions of various levels and influence on the trust, the councillors deny the conflict of interest.